 Once you’re retired, there are also numerous savings to be made when you’re travelling, shopping or out having fun.
-Read our guide on saving money for the over 50s for our 50 ideas to help you put a little extra back in your bank account each month.
+Read our guide on the best freebies and discounts for over 50s to help you put a little extra back in your bank account each month.

 If you can’t find a way to get yourself bringing in more than you’re spending each month, then you need to look at boosting your retirement income.
 Take a look at our guide for some ideas.